A mouse looked through the crack

 to you, but it is of no consequence

+to me.
 I cannot be bothered by it.'

 The mouse turned to